MVGdeOliveira/Python_Instacart_Project/README.md

 ## Data Source and Software

-The open-source dataset was provided by CareerFoundry as a part of the course *Data Analytics*
+The open-source dataset was provided by CareerFoundry as a part of the course *Data Analytics* .

-The scripts were written in Jupyter Notebook
+The scripts were written in Python using Jupyter Notebook (Anaconda).